 Guest Checkout

 Users had to be logged in to buy.
 At HSE's most critical moment in the funnel, that was a barrier.
-We removed it. +6.6% conversion uplift.
+We removed it. +6.6% conversion uplift, A/B tested.

 Overview

 A focused checkout redesign that let users buy without an account.
-The designer ran qualitative tests on multiple flow versions before shipping an A/B test that confirmed the uplift.
+Multiple flow versions were tested qualitatively before shipping the A/B test that confirmed the uplift.

 Guest checkout in action.